Reception is part of the foundation stage at school and you can read more about that here.

 You can read more about homework and our expectations for each year group here.

-You'll be invited to meet your child’s class teacher for a private 15 minute appointment to discuss progress in October and March.
+You'll be invited to meet your child’s class teacher for a private 15 minute appointment to discuss progress in the Autumn Term and the Spring Term.

 If you wish to see the teacher at any other time, please make an appointment by phoning the School Office or speak to the teacher when dropping off or collecting your child.
 If your child accompanies you to this meeting, he/she and any other siblings are expected to stay with you at all times and go into the classroom with you for your meeting.

 If you wish, you can send in a plate of fruit or donate a book to your child’s class and write a birthday message inside.

 Swaffield is a 'Healthy School' and, as such, we do not allow sweets, chocolate or cakes to be brought into the classroom; this includes birthday cakes.

 You may provide a plate of prepared fruit for the class to share if you wish.

 If you wish you can buy a book to donate to your child's class and it will be inscribed: